ADVERTISEMENT

 The Exhibit

-I gazed at the quilts for a good 30 minutes before Austin began her presentation.
-Hill used a variety of techniques in her pieced quilts, from handquilting to machine sewing, tied layers to no backings at all.
+I gazed at the quilts for a wonderful thirty minutes before Austin began her presentation.
+Hill used a variety of techniques in her pieced quilts, from hand-quilting to machine sewing, tied layers to no backings at all.
 Light shined through these quilt tops, giving them a stained-glass-like appearance.
-Because the exhibitors had hung the quilts, we could (and did) examine them from the front and the back—Austin even explained that we could touch the textiles as long as we didn’t pull.
+Because the exhibitors had hung the quilts, we could (and did) examine them from the front and the back–Austin even explained that we could touch the textiles as long as we didn’t pull.
 A quilter’s dream!

-Hill assembled a selection of her quilts from an array of fabric shapes and sizes, piecing blocks of irregular shapes and sizes but all working into one finished, flowing piece.
-Others had been painstakingly cut and assembled from small squares, sewn into lines more than 30 strong.
-Most came from everyday fabrics, but one shown was in satin.
-Her relaxed style, eschewing straight lines and 90-degree corners gave her quilts movement.
+Hill–an avid seamstress–assembled her quilts from an array of fabric shapes and sizes using leftover pieces from garment projects, piecing the irregular blocks into one finished, flowing piece.
+Some of her quilts had been painstakingly cut and assembled from small squares, sewn into lines more than 30 strong.
+Most came from everyday fabrics, but one shown in satin.
+Her relaxed style, eschewing straight lines and 90-degree corners, gave her quilts movement.
 The collection is beautiful.

 Quilts as Connection

-The museum exhibit ran from May 15 to May 22 and is the result of Austin’s research and artistic dedication to her grandmother’s legacy.
-As the display explains: “to the brilliance of our ancestors—African Americans—who weathered the struggle with resilience and strength.”
-Austin lived with her grandmother until she was five, and research the into quilt and her family’s stories—as well as her experience as a professional dancer and dance professor at FSU—inspired her master’s thesis work and performances that showcase these stories.
+The exhibit ran from May 15-22 at the museum, the result of Austin’s research and artistic dedication to her grandmother’s legacy and, as the display explains: “to the brilliance of our ancestors–African Americans–who weathered the struggle with resilience and strength.”
+Austin lived with her grandmother until she was five, and research into the quilt and her family’s stories–as well as her experience as a professional dancer and dance professor at FSU–inspired her master’s thesis work and “Live Oak” performance that showcases these stories.

 Close-up of one of Hill’s pieces presented by her granddaugther, Anjali Austin

-To Austin, the quilts connect her not only to her family but to the legacy of black quilters in America.
-During her talk, she noted that three of the quilt designs used as signals to escaped slaves on the underground railroad appear in her grandmother’s quilts.
+To Austin, the quilts connect her not only to her family, but to the legacy of African American quilters in the United States.
+During her talk, she noted that some patterns are consistent with research and studies conducted on quilts designed as maps to aid those traveling along the underground railroad.

 Into the Future

-Austin’s work with her grandmother’s quilts is far from over.
-She plans to hire a fabric expert to discover what some of the stains and spots on the quilts might tell her about their use, about life in her grandmother’s house.
-She pointed to areas of the quilts that looked ripped or worn and explained that lye soap had taken its toll on a few areas.
-Still other signs of wear remain a mystery.
+Austin’s work with Mrs. Gussie Beatrice Arnold Hill’s quilts is far from over.
+She plans to hire a fabric expert to discover what some of the stains and spots on the quilts might tell her about their use and about life in her grandmother’s house.
+She pointed to areas of the quilts that look ripped or worn and explained that lye soap had taken its toll on a few areas.
+Still, other signs of wear remain a mystery.
+Additionally, just knowing more about the types of fabrics incorporated into the quilts will help Austin construct a timeline of their creation.

-As she said during her performance, the quilts “have a story to tell, but you gotta know how to read ‘em.”
+As she said during her performance, the quilts “have a story to tell, but you gotta know how to read them.”

 For more information on the work of Anjali Austin, click here.